 References

-• For the complete sample code of logging, visit GitHub.
+• For the complete sample code that is used to manage logging for a bucket, visit GitHub.

 • For more information about the API operation that you can call to enable logging for a bucket, see PutBucketLogging.

-• For more information about the API operation that you can call to view the logging configurations of a bucket, see GetBucketLogging.
+• For more information about the API operation that you can call to query the logging configurations of a bucket, see GetBucketLogging.

 • For more information about the API operation that you can call to disable logging for a bucket, see DeleteBucketLogging.